Infineon/display-oled-ssd1306/README.md

 ## emWin application

 Follow the steps bellow in order to create a simple emWin application and display some text on it.
-1. Create an empty application
+1. Create an empty application.
-2. Add this library to the application
+2. Add this library to the application.
-3. Add emWin library to the application
+3. Add emWin library to the application.
 4. Enable EMWIN_NOSNTS emWin library option by adding it to the Makefile COMPONENTS list:
 ```
 COMPONENTS+=EMWIN_NOSNTS